Summary: Shepard burns.

 Jack and Mordin were waiting for her outside the medbay after Hackett left.
 Shepard hadn't expected the head of joint forces to board a vessel not long out of Cerberus's hands, but he had.
 "Face the music," the Admiral had said; she had a feeling it would be sooner rather than later.

 But he only said, "Shepard.
 Talk later.
 Important matters to discuss, but—will wait.
-See me later."
+See me tomorrow."

 "Yeah.
 Sure thing, Professor.
 Need anything, Jack?"